Shivamt1144/Python/README.md

 # Python
-A beginner friendly codes to practice.
+A beginner friendly codes to practice and learn python step by step.